Best Van Life Gear at REI

 National Geographic Road Atlas Adventure Edition

-Google Maps tells you the quickest way to your destination, but if you’re looking to take the scenic route, it’s nice to have a paper atlas in your van.
-This National Geographic Road Atlas shows side roads, public lands, camping, and other sites of interest to van lifers and is another nice tool to have when you are out of cell service.
+Google Maps tells you the quickest way to your destination, but if you’re looking to take the scenic route or you don’t want to get lost when you don’t have service, it’s nice to have a paper atlas in your van.
+I really like the Benchmark Atlases for individual states or the National Geographic Road Atlas for road trips spanning the country.

 What are your favorite van life gear must-haves?
 Or what questions do you have about van gear?
 Leave a comment below and let us know!